opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 Note the agent ID; you'll use it in the next step.

-## Step 4: Execute the agent
+## Step 4: Run the agent

-You'll run the agent to analyze the Seattle population increase.
+You'll run the agent to analyze the increase in Seattle's population.
 When you run this agent, the agent will create a new conversation.
 Later, you can continue this conversation by asking other questions.

 ### Step 4.1: Start a new conversation